General Education Mathematics Requirements

 - MATH 105 FOUNDATIONS OF ARITHMETIC is the prerequisite for MATH 115 QUANTITATIVE & SPATIAL REASONING.
 These courses are specifically designed for Elementary Education and Early Childhood majors.

 - MATH 110 QUANTITATIVE LITERACY is designed to give students an understanding of some of the applications of mathematics in disciplines that do not require specific math courses (majors in the sciences, in business, and in education require specific math courses).
 It is recommended for all students in majors that do not have a specific math requirement.
 Students should consult the requirements page for their specific major(s), as well as their academic advisor, to ensure they are enrolling in the correct math course for their program of study.

-- MATH 116 FINITE MATHEMATICS is for majors in the Heller College of Business.
+- MATH 116 FINITE MATHEMATICS is for designed for some majors in the Robert Morris Experiential College.

 - MATH 121 COLLEGE ALGEBRA is for Business students, Elementary Education students, and students going on to MATH 122 TRIGONOMETRY AND PRECALCULUS and MATH 231 CALCULUS I